Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Framework for Exploring Families of tiots

 \item Completed cycle: For families that exhibit cyclic behavior, continuation is terminated when the current family member returns to the original seed.
-In the present investigation, such cyclic families are observed only in the temporal domain; the angular domain formulation does not yield closed-loop behavior for the cases examined. \end{enumerate} For the examples presented in this work, these four termination conditions encompass all observed family end points.
+In the present investigation, such cyclic families are observed only in the temporal domain; the angular domain formulation does not yield closed-loop behavior for the cases examined. \taken{In the angular domain, every identified family instead terminates at an asymptotic ($\tof\to0$ or $\infty$) or singular ($\theta=180^\circ$) limit (Appendix~\ref{app:angular_domain_family}); a broader characterization across orbital geometries remains a topic for future work.} \end{enumerate} For the examples presented in this work, these four termination conditions encompass all observed family end points.
 Depending on the orbital geometry, additional behaviors may arise that violate the implicit assumptions of the current continuation scheme.
 For example, the Jacobian $\partial \c / \partial \fv$ in Eq. \eqref{eq:dc_dfv} during the differential correction process may, in principle, admit a two-dimensional null space, indicating the intersection of multiple families at a single point.
 Although no such bifurcating configurations are observed in the present study, their potential existence motivates further investigation.